abel-research/OpenLimb/README.md

 How to acknowledge
 ------------------

-openlimb has been submitted for publication at the 2023 International Society for Prosthetics & Orthotics World Congress, for which the abstract will be included in the journal Prosthetics & Orthotics International.
+OpenLimb has been submitted for publication at the 2023 International Society for Prosthetics & Orthotics World Congress, for which the abstract is likely to be included in the journal Prosthetics & Orthotics International.
 Please check back here in time, for a doi and full reference for you to cite if you use the dataset.

 Please cite as:
 F.E.
 Sunderland, J.L.
 Bramley, R.M.A.
 Al-Dirini, J.W.
 Steer & A.S.
-Dickinson (2023), openlimb: an Open Source Transtibial Residual Limb Model for Simulation and Design [https://github.com/abel-research/openlimb](https://github.com/abel-research/openlimb).
+Dickinson (2023), OpenLimb: an Open Source Transtibial Residual Limb Model for Simulation and Design [https://github.com/abel-research/openlimb](https://github.com/abel-research/openlimb).